Maffey/throughput-converter/README.md

 # Throughput Converter

-Simple program to convert throughput written in Rust.
+Simple program to convert throughput, written in Rust.